Beyond Memorization: Distinguishing Between Pattern-Based and Epistemic Reasoning in LLMs Using Epistemic Puzzles: Distinguishing Between Pattern-Based Reasoning and Epistemic Reasoning

 \subsection{Task Definition}

-To evaluate LLMs' epistemic reasoning, we place the LLM in the role of an agent within a simulated world (e.g., a child in the muddy children puzzle).
-The model's goal is to infer its own status by reasoning over the information provided in its prompt.
+To evaluate LLMs' epistemic reasoning ability, we place the LLM in the role of an agent within a simulated world (e.g., a child in the \textit{Muddy Children} puzzle).
+The model's task is to infer its own status by reasoning over the information in its prompt.

-\paragraph{Model Input.} The model receives a prompt containing the public announcement, observations of the other agents, and the interaction history consisting of all answers provided by agents up to the particular round in question.
+\paragraph{Model Input.} The model receives a prompt containing the public announcement, the agents' observations, and the public history of the interaction up to the queried round.

-\paragraph{Model Output.} The model is asked a question regarding its own status (e.g., "Is your forehead muddy?").
+\paragraph{Model Output.} The model is asked regarding its own status (e.g., "Is your forehead muddy?").
 It must respond with exactly one of \textit{"Yes"}, \textit{"No"}, or \textit{"I don't know"}.
 For any given round, exactly one response is correct based on the agent's current knowledge.
-To verify the model's response, we develop a symbolic solver grounded in Kripke possible worlds semantics~\cite{kripke1959completeness}.
+To verify the model's response, we develop a symbolic solver grounded in Kripke possible worlds semantics~\cite{kripke1959completeness}.\footnote{See Appendix~\ref{app:solver_logic} for details and pseudocode.}